SarahMangrum/SarahMangrum.GitHub.io/sample_project.md

 -How many total transactions per country?

---Who has the most loans?
+-Who has the most loans?

+-What is the max owed to the IDA?

 -Abbreviate one of the column names so it's easier to write

 -Show us all transactions from the Nicaragua (the country)?

--What is the max owed to the IDA?

 -Which was the most recent to pay?